michael105/slterm/README.md

 UTF-8 currently would need some work, stripped for performance reasons.

 Xresources, untested for a while.
-Currently colors are not used.

 #### fixed: